During these challenging times, we are dealing with an increased number of calls from our landlord customers.

 HMO and Multi Unit Freehold Blocks only (in addition to the above)

-Currently physical inspections are only available in England due to the decisions made by the devolved governments in Scotland, Wales and Northern Ireland.
+Physical inspections are now available in England and Wales.
 The above process will be subject to ongoing review and adapted where necessary in line with the latest Health and Safety advice provided by the UK Government, Public Health England (PHE), Public Health Wales (PHW) or Health Protection Scotland (HPS) and the RICS.

 For getting in touch.